seyyko/Plancton/README.md

 # IUT Planning App

 This project aims to recreate the IUT planning website with a modern interface, featuring the ability to add homework, evaluations, and grades for each course.
-The app will be built using HTML, CSS, and JavaScript for the front-end and Python for the back-end, including a web scraping script to fetch the timetable (EDT).
+The app will be built using HTML, CSS, and JavaScript for the front-end and Python for the back-end, including a web scraping script to fetch the timetable.

 ## Features
 - Modern user interface for viewing the schedule.